 Saw chain is sharp!
 Always wear gloves when handling assembly, otherwise serious personal injury may result.

 Note: The machine may be delivered with guide bar, and saw chain separated.
-Install guide bar, optional Kick GuardTM, and saw chain as follows.
+Install guide bar, saw chain, and optional Kick GuardTM as follows.